 If you’re living outside of the states, your employer can easily transfer your payment to your bank account using this service.

-Based on my experience, if your employer sent it using their credit card, the money will be credited on your bank account within hours.
+Based on my experience, if your employer sent it using their credit card, you’ll see the money on your bank account within hours.

-It's a trusted service because it's actually one of PayPal's service.
+It’s a trusted service because it’s one of PayPal’s services.

 All you need to give is your bank account details, along with your phone number to your employer so he or she can pay you through Xoom service.

-Even better, Xoom offered you with refer a friend program which you can read in details there: www.xoom.com/marketing/refer-a-friend
+Even better, Xoom offered you with refer a friend program which you can read in details here: www.xoom.com/marketing/refer-a-friend

-This one will benefit you most, when you're living outside of the states.
-Payoneer will give you a prepaid card with MasterCard logo, and you can use this card to withdraw your money anywhere in ATM with MasterCard logo.
+This one will benefit you most when you’re living outside of the states.
+Payoneer will give you a prepaid card with the MasterCard logo, and you can use this card to withdraw your money anywhere in ATM with the MasterCard logo.

-It also had interesting refer-a-friend program where both you and your referred friends will earn $25 when your referred-friend receive their first $1000.
-This is one time payment only.
+It also had an interesting refer-a-friend program where both you and your referred friends will earn $25 when your referred-friend receives their first $1000.
+This is a onetime payment only.

-Not only that, Payoneer also offered feature to give you US virtual bank account which allow you to receive ACH transfer from the company in United States.
+Not only that, but Payoneer also offered a feature to give you US virtual bank account which allows you to receive ACH transfer from the company in the United States.